-It is not with you alone that I am making this sworn covenant, but with whoever is standing here with us today before the Lord our God, and with whoever is not here with us today.Deut.
+Not with you alone am I making this covenant and oath; with you who are standing here with us today before the Lord our God I make it, and with those, too, who are not with us today.Deut.
 29:13-14

-“Whoever is not here” cannot mean Israelites alive at the time who were somewhere else.
+“Those who are not with us today” cannot mean Israelites alive at the time who were somewhere else.
 The entire nation was present at the assembly.
 It means “generations not yet born.”
-That is why the Talmud says: we are all mushba ve-omed me-har Sinai, “foresworn from Sinai.”
+That is why the Talmud says: we are all mushba ve-omed meHar Sinai, “foresworn from Sinai.”
+(Yoma 73b, Nedarim 8a)

 But how can this be so?
 There is no obligation without consent.
 How can we be subject to a commitment on the basis of a decision taken long ago by our distant ancestors?
 To be sure, in Jewish law you can confer a benefit on someone else without their consent.
 But though it is surely a benefit to be a Jew, it is also in some sense a liability, a restriction on our range of legitimate choices.
 Why then are we bound now by what the Israelites said then?